AmbujaBudakoti27/ConversationalRobot/TopicAwareness/README.md

 Latent Dirichlet Allocation (LDA) is an example of topic model and is used to classify text in a document to a particular topic.
 It builds a topic per document model and words per topic model, modeled as Dirichlet distributions.

-### Data Pre-processing

-We will perform the following steps:
-1. Tokenization: Split the text into sentences and the sentences into words.
-Lowercase the words and remove punctuation.
-2. Words that have fewer than 3 characters are removed.
-3. All stopwords are removed.
-4. Words are lemmatized — words in third person are changed to first person and verbs in past and future tenses are changed into present.
-5. Words are stemmed — words are reduced to their root form.

 ## What does LDA do?
 LDA’s approach to topic modeling is it considers each document as a collection of topics in a certain proportion.
 And each topic as a collection of keywords, again, in a certain proportion.